 The executive and administrative offices of the Company are located at 14160 Dallas Parkway, Suite 300, Dallas, Texas 75254, and consist of approximately 26,000 square feet.
-The lease on the premises extends through May 2013.
-The Company believes that its corporate office facilities are adequate to meet its requirements through at least fiscal 2012 and that suitable additional space will be available, as needed, to accommodate further physical expansion of corporate operations.
+The lease on the premises currently extends through May 2013, however the Company is in the process of negotiating an extension through September 2020.
+The Company believes that its corporate office facilities are adequate to meet its requirements through at least fiscal 2013 and that suitable additional space will be available, as needed, to accommodate further physical expansion of corporate operations.
 The Company also leases executive office space in New York, New York pursuant to a two-year lease agreement.

-As of December 31, 2011, the Company owned, leased and/or managed the senior living communities referred to in Item 1 above under the caption "Operating Communities."
+As of December 31, 2012, the Company owned, leased and/or managed the senior living communities referred to in Item 1 above under the caption "Operating Communities."